Working with chart and report widgets

 - Pin column: If a report has many columns, you might need to scroll horizontally to see some columns.
 Pinning a column prevents the column from scrolling off the screen when you scroll horizontally.

 - Sort ascending/descending: Sorts the results in ascending and descending order.
-HPE Consumption Analytics platform maintains the selected sort order for reports and for distributed reports.
+HPE Consumption Analytics portal maintains the selected sort order for reports and for distributed reports.
 For example, when you sort data in a report, the sort order is saved in your browser's local storage.
 This includes the Reports page, the Report widget, and the report authoring interface.
 If you distribute this report, the report maintains the sort order saved by the report author.

 See also: Reducing the scope of a report